-Recommended pre-requisite courses Yes (please specify full course name(s) and code(s)): Required co-requisite courses Specify any courses that must be taken in parallel with the existing course.
+Recommended pre-requisite courses X No Yes (please specify full course name(s) and code(s)): Required co-requisite courses Specify any courses that must be taken in parallel with the existing course.
 Note that this leads to a timetabling constraint that should be mentioned elsewhere in the proposal.
-X_No Yes (please specify full course name(s) and code(s)): Prohibited Combinations Specify any courses that may not be taken in combination with the proposed course].
-X_No Yes (please specify full course name(s) and code(s)): Other Requirements/Additional Information This information is often used by MSc students and students from other Schools to see if they have appropriate background without having done our School's courses.
-So please avoid course titles, instead list specific knowledge and skills (such as mathematical concepts, programming ability or specific languages, etc).
+X No Yes (please specify full course name(s) and code(s)): Prohibited Combinations Specify any courses that may not be taken in combination with the proposed course].
+X No Yes (please specify full course name(s) and code(s)): No X Yes (please specify): Students should check these maths and programming requirements carefully, as the course assumes and builds on these foundations.
+Experience has shown that students without this background can struggle with the course.
+Maths requirements: Other Requirements/Additional Information This information is often used by MSc students and students from other Schools to see if they have appropriate backaround without having Linear algebra: Vectors: scalar (dot) product, transpose, unit vectors, vector length, orthogonality.
+Matrices: addition, matrix multiplication, matrix inversion.
+Eigenvectors, determinants quadratic forms. done our School's courses.
+So please avoid course titles, instead list specific knowledge and skills (such as mathematical concepts, programming Special functions: properties and combination rules for logarithm and exponential. ability or specific languages, etc).
 Also list any other constraints on registration, for example: "Only available to 4th Year Informatics students including those on joint degrees." or "This course is open to all Informatics students including those on joint degrees, and to students in the School of Mathematics.
 Other external students whose DPT does not list this course should seek permission from the course organiser."
+Calculus: Rules for differentiation of standard functions.
+Functions of several variables.
+Partial differentiation.
+Multivariate maxima and minima.
+Geometry: Basics of lines, planes and hyperplanes.
+Coordinate geometry of circle, sphere, ellipse, ellipsoid and n-dimensional generalizations.
+Probability theory: Discrete and continuous univariate random variables.
+Expectation, variance.
+Univariate Gaussian distribution.
+Joint and conditional distributions.
+Machine Learning requirements: This course assumes students are familiar with concepts from machine learning such as supervised training, feature selection, loss functions, and optimization.
+It is strongly recommended that students who register for this course have either taken a machine learning course previously or are registered for one in Semester 1.
+Programming requirements:

-X_No Yes (please specify): Visiting Student Pre-requisites X_Same as "other requirements"Different than "other requirements" (please specify):
+Students should be familiar with programming in a modern object-oriented language, ideally Python which is the course language.
+Visiting Student Pre-requisites X Same as "other requirements" Different than "other requirements" (please specify):